quoctran98/Ant-Game/README.md

-# Ant-Game
+# Ant Game

+Ant Game is a game loosely inspired by the ant-based combat in Adrian Tchaikovsky's *Children of Time*, where ant armies are programmed to fight other ants.
+In this game, players program their ant army to fight other ant armies!

+The game is "played" by writing an *antgorithm*, a singular function to be run by every ant and provide instructions for that ant.
+The game engine then simulates the battle between ant armies, and the winner is the army with the last ant standing.

 # Antgorithm API (Ant Programming Interface) Guide

 ## Introduction

 To play each player will write an antgorithm to be implemented by each ant in their army.
-Each antgorithm is, at its core, just a function run every game tick that returns an instruction for that ant.
+Each antgorithm is, at its core, just a method run every game tick for each `Ant` class object on your team that returns an instruction for that ant.

-Antgorithms can access various properties and methods of the ant class.
-They can sense other ants, broadcast messages, recieve messages, know their location, and return instructions to move or attack.
+Antgorithms can access various properties and methods of the `Ant` class to sense their surroundings and communicate with other ants, then return instructions to move or attack.

 ## Turn Structure